England Football Online

 Manager Alf Ramsey played against Scotland in four matches from 1950 until 1953.

-Bobby Smith collided with Eric Caldow after five minutes, he missed the majority of the first half to receive treatment on his left knee, he returned for the second half as outside-right.
+Bobby Smith collided with Eric Caldow after five minutes, he missed the majority of the first half to receive treatment on his left knee, but returned for the second half as outside-right.

 2-3-5 Banks -